MeeraRepo/Azure_Ansible_VM_Deployment/README.md

 Ansible is an open-source tool that automates cloud provisioning, configuration management, and application deployments.
 Using Ansible you can provision virtual machines, containers, network, and complete cloud infrastructures.
 In addition, Ansible allows you to automate the deployment and configuration of resources in your environment.

-Ansible includes a suite of Ansible modules that can be executed directly on remote hosts or via playbooks.
+Ansible includes a suite of [Ansible modules](http://docs.ansible.com/ansible/latest/modules_by_category.html) that can be executed directly on remote hosts or via playbooks.
 Users can also create their own modules.
 Modules can be used to control system resources - such as services, packages, or files - or execute system commands.

 For interacting with Azure services, Ansible includes a suite of Ansible cloud modules that provides the tools to easily create and orchestrate your infrastructure on Azure.

-#Version 1.0.0

 ## Getting Started